What is chlamydia?

 - Pain, swelling or redness around the scrotum

 The only way to know for sure if you have chlamydia is to get tested.
-A healthcare provider will usually only ask you to pee in a cup to test for chlamydia.
-Call the Mayor’s Health Line at (617) 534-5050 if you need help finding health care.
+You will need to provide a urine sample or a swab from the infected site (such as a vagina or penis) to test for chlamydia.
+Call the Mayor's Health Line at (617) 534-5050 if you need help finding health care.
+Learn more about when and where to get tested by visiting http://www.hivtest.org/STDTesting.aspx

 The Centers for Disease Control and Prevention recommends yearly chlamydia testing for: